-If you're unfamiliar with the process of autoprovisioning, review Auto-provisioning concepts.
+If you're unfamiliar with the process of autoprovisioning, review the provisioning overview.
 Also, make sure you've completed the steps in Set up IoT Hub Device Provisioning Service with the Azure portal before continuing with this quickstart.

 The Azure IoT Device Provisioning Service supports two types of enrollments:

 - Enrollment groups: Used to enroll multiple related devices.

 - Individual Enrollments: Used to enroll a single device.

 The following prerequisites are for a Windows development environment.
 For Linux or macOS, see the appropriate section in Prepare your development environment in the SDK documentation.

 Latest version of Git installed.

 Prepare a development environment for the Azure IoT C SDK

 It is important that the Visual Studio prerequisites (Visual Studio and the 'Desktop development with C++' workload) are installed on your machine, before starting the

 CMakeinstallation.
 Once the prerequisites are in place, and the download is verified, install the CMake build system.